sergey-demidov/nuxt-i18n-easy/README.md

 :scream: Looks intimidating?

-:angel: No need to be afraid, `nuxt-i18n-easy` will save us.
+:superhero: No need to be afraid, `nuxt-i18n-easy` will save us.

 ## Feautures